raphaellith/Typewriters-to-Belie-Format/_posts/2025-02-15-Phantom-Act-2.md

 ### Final Lair

 Before I dive into this final scene of the musical, I just want to add that if there is one bit of the live performance that I actively disliked, it's this one.
-Of course, this is just my personal, subjective opinion, and I still want to end this review on a high note.
+Obviously, this is just my personal, subjective opinion, and I still want to end this review on a high note.
 So, what follows will be a sort of compliment sandwich: I'll summarise the ultimate part of the plot, highlight the details that I didn't enjoy, and finish by pointing out the ones I _did_ appreciate.

 > _(The pair reaches the lair, and the Phantom forces Christine to put on a wedding dress.)_
 >